The AI Paradox: 4 Reasons Why Making Work Cheaper Creates More of It

 The human role has evolved into that of a director, guiding powerful tools to achieve a strategic vision.

-4. Fortune 500 Power in Every Entrepreneur's Pocket
+4. Fortune 500 resources in every entrepreneur's pocket

 Historically, large corporations could absorb high investment costs.
 Small teams faced brutal tradeoffs: marketing vs. product vs. support?